Course Descriptions: Ph.D. in Clinical Psychology with Emphasis in Depth Psychology

 This course is an overview of clinical treatments that are supported by scientific study and data.
 The latest findings in outcome research regarding therapeutic interventions are evaluated.
 Optimal interventions or combinations of interventions for the major disorders are examined, as well as the integration of individual, group, and psychopharmacological therapy.
-Specific depth psychological evidence approaches (e.g., brief dynamic psychotherapy) are emphasized.
+Specific depth psychological evidence approaches (e.g., brief dynamic psychotherapy, Mentalization, Transference-Based Psychotherapy) are emphasized.

 This course will focus on cultural, historical, theoretical and clinical constructions of gender and sexuality.
 Biological and psychological as well as socio-cultural variables associated with gender, sexual identity, sexual desire, sexual behavior and disorders are discussed.
 Feminist, critical, cross-cultural and depth psychological lens will be applied within the material.
 The course meets the criteria set forth by the California Board of Psychology for training in Human Sexuality required for licensure.

 Cultural competency or the knowledge, skills, and attitudes necessary to work effectively as a diversity-sensitive clinician is an ethical responsibility in a multicultural society.
 This course examines the role of culture in counseling, psychotherapy, and assessment, as well as key issues in the provision of psychological services to under-represented populations.
-Biases in traditional clinical theory and practice are discussed, while appropriate intervention strategies with individuals of different cultural backgrounds are introduced.
-Depth psychological concepts in relation to culture, such as the notion of an ethnic or minority unconscious, are also explored.
+Biases in traditional clinical theory and practice are discussed, while clinical work approaches with individuals of different cultural backgrounds are introduced.
+Depth psychological concepts in relation to culture, such as the notion of an ethnic or minority unconscious, collective trauma, cultural complex, and projections are also explored.

 Students study developmental theories, constructs, research, and methods as they contribute to understanding normative human development and its variants.
 Emphasis is on the psychological and neurological development from conception through old age and attachment issues that shape development through the lifespan.
+Childhood experiences of violence and trauma, including reporting and treatment issues, are emphasized.
 Clinical implications, cultural considerations, and contemporary trends are examined.
 Special focus is given to aging and long term care as part of developmental human trajectory.
 Specifically, the course provides a review of biological, social, and psychological aspects of aging.